 I have come a long way since.
 When I was planning on having a baby, the one thing I had clear in my mind was to gift my child the joy of reading.
-The best way to teach a child is by practicing the same ourselves.
+The best way to teach a child is by practising the same ourselves.
 I was certain about having many books around, reading them with and to my child to encourage her to fall in love with them at her own pace.

 In the rough patches of my life, when I was struggling to survive, I was well-aware of my dwindling passion for reading.
 But my child was growing up every day.
 I had to keep reading, I had to let my child see the positive impact of reading books.
 This was when I started reviewing books.
 The deadlines to review gave me the needed push to keep reading, writing reviews for an audience made me read well, have a conversation about the book in my reviews and connect with authors and like-minded readers.

 Today, I can see my daughter pick a book over anything else.
 Over television and computer.

 The many children’s books I missed reading as a child, I’m reading as a parent, as my child’s companion and never have I felt too old to read them.
 Maybe it’s love, maybe it’s my thirst for the written word that has forever enticed me to be surrounded by books.

 In reading, I have found solace, a voice, a companion that I want to gift my child.
 I want her to always be open to learning.
 Be appreciative of art and creativity.
 Enjoy discussions, travel in her mind, stay inspired, have enough thoughts to reason and reflect every situation in life.